Abigail Graham is an award-winning classical flutist, expressive church pianist, and dynamic teaching artist who coaches students nationwide.

 Graham holds a master's degree in flute performance from UC Santa Barbara.
 She earned her bachelor's degree from the Baldwin Wallace Conservatory of Music.
 She owes much gratitude to her teachers Sharon Perschke, Beatrice Rentsch, George Pope, Alberto Almarza, and Jill Felber.

-Abigail is a wife and a mom to two young girls.
+Abigail is a wife and a mom to two creative little girls.
 She is passionate about personal fitness and home learning.
 When not making music, she loves reading nonfiction and organizing things.